-Tuesday, January 15: Students pick their area of interest (ie magnets, cleaning oil spills, eyesight) and complete the Student Project Contract.
+Friday, January 15: Students pick their area of interest (ie magnets, cleaning oil spills, eyesight) and complete the Student Project Contract.

-Tuesday, January 22: Students complete at least a paragraph of research to give them some background knowledge on their topic of interest.
+Friday, January 22: Students complete at least a paragraph of research to give them some background knowledge on their topic of interest.
 This is a required part of their project report at regionals.
 They will need a bibliography as well.
 I find that sometimes students will pick an experiment before this point.
 That is fine as long as they then do the research so that they can reasonably explain the science behind the experiment.

-Tuesday, January 29: Students submit a good hypothesis.
+Friday, January 29: Students submit a good hypothesis.
 A hypothesis should make reference to their research (ie I think ____ will happen because _______).

-Tuesday, February 5: Students have finalized their experiment procedures, gathered the necessary materials and performed the experiment while recording observations.
+Friday, February 5: Students have finalized their experiment procedures, gathered the necessary materials and performed the experiment while recording observations.

-Tuesday, February 12: Students have graphed observations; made a conclusion (citing whether or not their observations support their hypothesis); made a real life application for their results.
+Friday, February 12: Students have graphed observations; made a conclusion (citing whether or not their observations support their hypothesis); made a real life application for their results.

-Tuesday, February 19: Students are working on their backboard.
+Friday, February 19: Students are working on their backboard.

-Tuesday, February 25: Students have finished their backboards and have begun working on their oral presentations.
+Friday, February 26: Students have finished their backboards and have begun working on their oral presentations.

-Tuesday, March 5: Students are ready for the oral presentation of their project and practice presentations with other participants.
+Friday, March 5: Students are ready for the oral presentation of their project and practice presentations with other participants.

 Monday, March 8: Nicola Canford Science Fair run virtually online.